How remarketing works

 In this case, the custom parameters that the online store would include in the remarketing tag would be value (price of the product) and pagetype (type of page, which indicates how close to purchasing customers are).

 Sensitive categories of sites can't use remarketing.
-If you're setting up a remarketing campaign and placing the remarketing tag on your site, you need to follow the Interest-Based Advertising Policy.
+If you're setting up a remarketing campaign and placing the remarketing tag on your site, you need to follow the Policy for advertising based on interests and location.